pgiardiniere/personal-site/src/routes/projects/+page.md

 #### How it works

 Partners prepare images by hiding sensitive areas and sending the search request.
 The API receives this request and fills in the hidden parts of the image using an off-the-shelf model.
 These infilled images are sent to an in-house model for evaluation.
 This model has been trained on a special dataset of hotel room images, and during evaluation, it embeds the new image into a feature vector for similarity comparison.
-Finally, the API responds to the request with a list of results - the most similar hotel room images it finds.
-Partners can view other images from that room along with precise hotel details right in the search app.
+Finally, the API responds to the request with a list of results - the most similar hotel room images it found.
+From any result, partners can view other images from that room and precise hotel details, all inside the search results page.

 #### Major Contributions